 Sidney-by-the-Sea, just 30 minutes north of Victoria, is a refuge for artists and artisans, farmers, and those who prefer a slightly more relaxed pace of life.

 Every Thursday night in the summer, Sidney-by-the-Sea hosts a downtown street market.
 The adorable small-town festival makes everyone feel like a local, with food and drink vendors, live music, activities for kids, and dozens of booths from local creators.
-It’s worth visiting if you plan to pick up a few souvenirs, love live music, or just prefer small oceanfront towns to larger cities.
+It’s one of the best things to do in Victoria if you plan to pick up a few souvenirs, love live music, or just prefer small oceanfront towns to larger cities.

 Photograph A Famous Rock In Cannon Beach